INTIMACY & PERFORMANCE

 Frequently asked questions

 No. Satisfaction matters more than frequency.
-Muise et al. (2016) found that the satisfaction benefit of more frequent sex plateaus at around once per week - additional frequency beyond that produced no measurable wellbeing gain in their sample of 25,000+ adults.
+Muise et al. (2016) found that the satisfaction benefit of more frequent sex plateaus at around once per week: additional frequency beyond that produced no measurable wellbeing gain in their sample of 25,000+ adults.
 A couple having sex twice a month who are both satisfied and connected may have a healthier sex life than one having sex daily with resentment or mismatch.
+The intimacy age quiz weights satisfaction as a factor precisely because raw frequency does not tell the full story; for a complementary inventory of lifetime sexual experience, the Rice Purity Score maps a broader set of milestones.
+For key research findings on sexual frequency and other population data on sexual behaviour, the sex statistics page compiles the main survey evidence.

 Yes.
 The GSS frequency data used in the age-norms is not gender-specific in the age breakdowns applied here.
-The quiz measures behavioural patterns - frequency, variety, initiation, communication, satisfaction - which are relevant regardless of the genders involved.
-The intimacy age output will be comparably meaningful for same-sex couples.
+The quiz measures behavioural patterns: frequency, variety, initiation, communication, and satisfaction, which are relevant regardless of the genders involved.
+The intimacy age output will be comparably meaningful for same-sex couples as for different-sex couples.

 Data sources